 - Academic program support: Grand Valley must have the resources and technology so critical to teaching and learning in today’s changing world.
 Endowed funds help the university keep academic programs relevant and innovative to meet the needs of employers and keep pace with student demand for critical learning.

-That are many ways to create a named endowment fund that accomplishes your goals and suits your means.
+There are many ways to create a named endowment fund that accomplishes your goals and suits your means.
 Ideas include:

 - One time gifts of cash or stock